 My name is Shannon Hale.
-I'm a Platform Product Manager at Salesforce.com, where I explore the confluence of user experience and product management.
+I'm Director of User Experience at Skuid, where I explore the confluence of user experience, product management and development.
 My team builds tools that help business experts solve business problems without writing code.

 I've been an interaction designer, programmer, systems analyst, technical trainer, writer, editor and photographer.
 I still wear many of those hats.